 Talking about their corporate social responsibility, TCS gives special attention to STEM (Science, Technology Engineering, and Mathematics) and rural education.
 In keeping with the philosophy of Tata Group, the company channelizes its best resources to improve literacy level and train the innovators and tech geniuses of tomorrow.
 Other areas of focus for social change include marine conservation, health and sanitation.

-In the FY 2021-22, Tata Consultancy Services spent Rs 727 crores on corporate social responsibility which has gone up to Rs 783 crore in FY 2022-23.
+In the FY 2021-22, Tata Consultancy Services had spent Rs 727 crores on corporate social responsibility which has gone up to Rs 783 crore in FY 2022-23.

 CSR Policy of TCS in India

 Tata Group Founder Jamsetji Tata’s words sum up the basic tenet of corporate social responsibility at the Tata companies: “In a free enterprise, the community is not just another stakeholder in our business, but it is in fact, the very purpose of its existence.”
 In line with this thought, TCS CSR programs are all about sustainable well-being.